 A liveaboard expedition with Deep Sea Divers Den is a once-in-a-lifetime opportunity to ethically interact with whales in the wild.
 What sets this experience apart is the staff’s commitment to allowing the whales to take the lead in every interaction.
 Swimming with the minkes is not guaranteed – the crew is clear that they’ll anchor in known whale hot spots, but there is absolutely no chasing or baiting allowed.
 Fortunately, these whales are unusually friendly.

 We were fortunate to be approached by a pod of five whales, who spent several hours swimming around the ship, gliding past snorkelers close enough that we could have reached out to touch them (but nobody did!).
-With absolutely nothing enticing them to stay or preventing them from leaving, it seemed as though these massive creatures were genuinely interested in playing with us.
-They circled past us over and over, rolling on their sides to stare at us with one giant eye.
+With nothing enticing them to stay or preventing them from leaving, it seemed these massive creatures were genuinely interested in playing with us.
+They circled past us repeatedly, rolling on their sides to stare at us with one giant eye.
 It was one of the most awe-inspiring experiences of my life; hours passed in what felt like minutes.

 12. Jungle Trekking with Wild Orangutans

-When we did our research about jungle trekking in Southeast Asia we were looking for places where you can still find wild Orangutans in their natural habitat.
+When we researched jungle trekking in Southeast Asia, we were looking for places where you can still find wild Orangutans in their natural habitat.
 There are only two places left worldwide where orangutans can still be found in their natural habitat – Sumatra and Borneo.
 Today experts differentiate between three species spread on Indonesian and Malaysian territories – The Sumatran, the Bornean, and the Tapanuli Orangutans.

-These Orangutans are facing severe threats with the biggest being deforestation, which is caused by agriculture and most of all palm oil plantations.
+These Orangutans are facing severe threats, the biggest being deforestation, which is caused by agriculture and palm oil plantations.
 The loss of their natural habitat leads to further threats like poaching and being held captive as pets.
-To protect these orangutans it’s most important to preserve the rainforest that is still left, but unfortunately, Sumatra has currently one of the highest deforestation rates in the world.
+To protect these orangutans, it’s most important to preserve the rainforest that is still left, but unfortunately, Sumatra has currently one of the highest deforestation rates in the world.

-However, there are Organizations who protect the Sumatran Orangutans and thanks to fellow travelers we learned about Bukit Lawang – Jungle Trekking who arrange tours through the Sumatran Gunung Leuser National Park with the focus on a sustainable experience.
+However, some Organizations protect the Sumatran Orangutans, and thanks to fellow travelers, we learned about Bukit Lawang – Jungle Trekking which arranges tours through the Sumatran Gunung Leuser National Park with a focus on a sustainable experience.

-Besides offering trekking tours with well-trained guides Bukit Lawang – Jungle Trekking is also supporting the local community by organizing cleanups and holding events to educate the local residents about plastic pollution.
+Besides offering trekking tours with well-trained guides, Bukit Lawang – Jungle Trekking also supports the local community by organizing cleanups and holding events to educate the local residents about plastic pollution.

 13. Observing Wildlife in Corcovado National Park, Costa Rica

-Most of my travel revolves around watching wildlife in its natural habitat, and one of my most memorable experiences was visiting Corcovado National Park on Costa Rica’s remote Osa Peninsula.
+Most of my travel revolves around watching wildlife in its natural habitat, and one of my most memorable experiences was visiting Corcovado National Park in Costa Rica’s remote Osa Peninsula.

-Dubbed by National Geographic as “the most biologically intense place on earth, in terms of biodiversity”, Corcovado protects an incredible abundance of wildlife including a number of threatened species.
+Dubbed by National Geographic as “the most biologically intense place on earth, in terms of biodiversity,” Corcovado protects an incredible abundance of wildlife, including several threatened species.

 But the most incredible thing about Corcovado is that after more than four decades of protection, the wildlife in the park is not afraid of people and can be easily observed.

-We stayed at Sirena Ranger Station for three nights and took a full day hike to Puma Valley one day.
-The trail followed the edge of the jungle, where it met the wild beaches of the Peninsula’s coastline.
-At one point, our guide grabbed my arm and pulled me down into a crouch, pointing into the jungle.
+We stayed at Sirena Ranger Station for three nights and took a full-day hike to Puma Valley one day.
+The trail followed the jungle’s edge, where it met the wild beaches of the Peninsula’s coastline.
+Our guide grabbed my arm at one point and pulled me down into a crouch, pointing into the jungle.
 I looked in the direction he was pointing and met the intent state of a puma.

-This is the beauty of the ethical animal encounters.
+This is the beauty of ethical animal encounters.
 When the wild animals choose to reveal themselves to you, to accept you into their world, the experience is often unforgettable.
-For more eco-friendly tours in Costa Rica I would highly recommend staying with the Cayuga Collection.
+For more eco-friendly tours in Costa Rica, I would highly recommend staying with the Cayuga Collection.

 14. Fortress of the Bear in Sitka, Alaska